trishamarchena/Feed-me-/README.md

  Feed me restaurant finder
 # Project Description

- This will allow a user to look up any restaurant in the FiveFive boroughs of New York, It will also allow them to see if they serve drinks.
+ This will allow a user to look up any restaurant in the Five boroughs of New York, It will also allow them to see if they serve alcoholic beverages.

  ## API and Data Sample